LispCookbook/cl-cookbook/lispworks.md

 ## LispWorks IDE

 The LispWorks IDE is self-contained, but it is also possible to use LispWorks-the-implementation from Emacs and Slime (see below).
+The IDE runs *inside* the Common Lisp image, unlike Emacs which is an external program that communicates with the Lisp image through Swank and Slime.
+User code runs in the same process.

 ### The editor